mantczakaus/mantczakaus.github.io/pages/how_to_execute.md

 ```
 outdir: <PATH WHERE YOU WANT THE RESULTS TO BE STORED>
 ```
+{% include callout.html type="note" content="Pipeline parameters can be parsed in the JSON or YAML format.
+The `outdir` above is parsed in the YAML format.
+Examples can be found in the [CLI/run/Examples](https://www.nextflow.io/docs/latest/cli.html#run) portion of the Nextflow guide." %}
 #### Lyra (HPC)
 Create a submission script in the `Launch directory` by copying and pasting the following command into your terminal (change the required paths first).
 ```bash